elicia4/linux_notes/text_manipulation/join.md

     join dates-distros.txt dates-versions.txt

-By default, `join` uses whitespace as the input field delimeter and a single space as the output field delimeter.
-To specify a tab delimeter for both input and output, use `-t $'\t'`.
+By default, `join` uses whitespace as the input field delimiter and a single space as the output field delimiter.
+To specify a tab delimiter for both input and output, use `-t $'\t'`.